BoldingBruggeman/fabm-pisces/README.md

 ## Questions to PISCES authors

+In many cases, answers to these questions would help decide how to implement particular functionality in the FABM port of PISCES.
+In some cases, the questions could potentially point to minor issues in the PISCES code.
+It is more likely, however, that they reflect our lack of understandng of what that original code does.

 *  What is the unit of `zpres` in `p4zche.F90`?
 L248 seems to convert from dbar to bar, but comments on L345-354 suggest dbar is needed. (question posed to Olivier Aumont 19 July 2021)
 * in `p4zsed.F90`, calcite dissolution in sediment depends on the calcite saturation state of the overlying water (Eq 91 in paper):
 ```